 |Phase 2 Budget Proposals Due:||February 2017|

 Proposers are urged to read carefully the Description of the Swift Guest Investigator Program in the NASA Research Announcement NNH16ZDA001N.
 Below we distill the highlights.

 Note: the ARK user account used to enter this information will automatically be recorded as the proposal PI; please file the proposal from the PI's ARK account.

 The proposal PDF file submitted via ARK/RPS should only include:

 Proposals must be received by September 23, 2016, 4:30PM EDT (8:30PM GMT).

 If you have difficulties submitting your proposal or have technical questions about the Swift mission, see our Getting Help section.
 Proposals submitted after the proposal deadline will not be considered.

 If you have questions about the Swift GI program, see our Swift GI Program FAQ.
 If you don't find the answer there, or have questions about the Swift instruments, mission, or simulation tools, contact the Swift Help Desk via our Feedback form.

-The Swift Cycle 12 Peer Review will take place in the Washington DC metropolitan area in early December 2015.
+The Swift Cycle 13 Peer Review will take place in the Washington DC metropolitan area in early December 2016.
 The exact date and location are still to be determined at this point.
 Reviewers must have a PhD at the time of the Peer Review.
-If you feel you are qualified to be considered as a reviewer, please send an email to the HEASARC Peer Review Mailbox and mention that you are interested in being a reviewer for Swift Cycle 12.
+If you feel you are qualified to be considered as a reviewer, please contact the Swift GI Lead, Dr. Eleonora Troja, by sending an email to the HEASARC Peer Review Mailbox and mention that you are interested in being a reviewer for Swift Cycle 13.